 I paired Dishie with a J 6.0 mm crochet hook, which gave my towel some drape so it can hang from the handle on my fridge or oven.
 My red J hook is from the Bright set from WeCrochet, a quality starter set that includes nine ergonomic hooks in cute bright colors.

-Share your Ripple Dish Towels!
+Share your Ripple Dish Towel Crochet Projects!

 I love seeing what you’ve crocheted!
 Whether you’re participating in the 30-day Newbie Series or not, use #YSCNewbie to show off your WIPs and finished towels!